AntonioLunardi/Loan-Classification-Prediction-Competition-Case/README.md

 ### **Project is still in progress...**
 # Loan Classification Prediction Competition Case
-Objective of the work is to automate the loan eligibility process (real time) based on customer detail provided while filling online application form.
+The objective of the work is to automate the loan eligibility process (real time) based on customer detail provided while filling online application form.

 | :placard: Vitrine.Dev |     |
 | -------------  | --- |